There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) one in-class test; (2) policy brief; and (3) report.
+Indicative assessments in this unit are as follows: (1) class test / quiz; (2) student-led seminar presentations; and (3) discussion paper.
 Further information is available in the unit outline.

 - Unit Coordinator(s)